Furnace Repair Checklist

 While it depends on what model of furnace you use, your air filter can be found in the interior of the blower compartment of your heater, an attached filter case or wall-mounted return air grille.

 To replace your filter:

 - Take out the filter and angle it toward the light.
 If you can’t see light through it, get a new one.

 - Put in the new filter with the arrow motioning toward the furnace to prevent damage.

 Flat filters ought to be replaced monthly, while pleated filters should last about three months.
-You can also buy a washable filter that you can use for about 10 years.
 If you have children or pets, you could have to change your filter more frequently.

 To make changing your filter go more quickly down the road, draw with a permanent pen on your furnace housing or ductwork to list the airflow direction and filter size.

 Also known as drain pans, condensate pans hold water your heating system draws from the air.